Grad1ent/AD-Notes/README.md

 Usage is very simple and requires GraphViz package installed locally and own developed script to prepare input for this tool based on dot language.

-### Code
-Below code is dot language script topology.dot used as input for GraphViz package to generate nice diagram:
+1. Below code is dot language script topology.dot used as input for GraphViz package to generate nice diagram:
 ```dot
 DIGRAPH replicationTopologyLite {